 Even if you’re viewing Limbo from a narrative standpoint, there’s not much to it.
 This is another game that utilizes minimalism in its story, but it uses it more insistently than wisely.
 It wants to be an interpretive narrative, but if it leaves room for interpretation it’s only because there’s nothing there, not because it features a rich narrative or deep thematics.

 Limbo is also an incredibly short game, with the whole adventure taking a little over an hour to complete.
-Frankly, there’s not much incentive for return visits unless you’re hunting for achievements or trophies.
+Frankly, there’s not much incentive for return visits unless you’re hunting for achievements.